sportsdataverse/wehoop/website/posts/material-ui-toggle-theme.md

 date: '2020-11-24'
 description: 'Material-UI comes with great support for applying a theme to all components of your app.
 However, if you want to allow your users to toggle between different modes, like dark and light mode, there is no built-in solution for this use case.
 In this post, we are going to see how this feature can be easily implemented with React context.'
 featured: true
-topics: React,Material-UI,Next.js,React Hooks,React Context,localStorage
+topics: React,Material-UI,Next.js,React Hooks,React Context
 recommended: null
 ---

 This is the second post in the series about how this blog functions, and it is an example of a use case for when to apply React context and how this can be achieved.

->

 Material-UI comes with great support for applying a theme to all components of your app.
 However, if you want to allow your users to toggle between different modes, like dark and light mode, there is no built-in solution for this use case.
 We can however, implement it in a straight forward way by creating a custom [theme provider](https://material-ui.com/customization/theming/#theme-provider) and applying [React context](https://reactjs.org/docs/context.html).

 ## React context explained

 Theming a web app is a great use case for when to apply context in a React app.
 You might want to use context in all those cases that you usually would have to pass down props through many levels of your virtual DOM.
 For a theme, components on all levels of your app might depend it, starting from the bar at the top of your app down to the buttons deep down in the DOM hierarchy.
 Passing down props through this many levels would complicate your app and make refactorings much more difficult.
 Here, context comes in handy.
 Applying context in a React app involves two roles:

 * A provider is responsible for storing the values relating to the context and for making it accessible to its children.
 * The consumers have to be children of the provider.
 They have access to its values.
 These values are not passed as props,